fourlastor-alexandria/construo/README.md

 ### JLink options

-You can add extra modules to the minimized JRE via the `jlink` block.
+You can add extra modules to the minimized JDK via the `jlink` block.

 ```kotlin
 construo {